 Black History Walk Downtown

 People of color have played a critical role in the city since 1839.
 Join Black Austin Tours to discover the influence and presence of Black people in downtown Austin.
 Explore centuries of little-known contribution, history, and stories.
 Discuss the Black organizations and businesses that once thrived.
-The walk is one mile and will educate guests on the history of Black people in Austin as well as their continued influence.
+The walk is one mile and will educate guests on the history of Black people in Austin and their continued influence.

 Support Black-Owned Businesses